Shreya163-army/project-calculator/README.md

 1. Clone or download the repository to your local machine.
 2. Open the `Calculater.html` file in your browser.

-## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

----

 **Author**: Shreya Shirke